laserdarko1/tix/replit.md

 **Environment Configuration**: Uses python-dotenv for secure configuration management, particularly for the Discord bot token and database path settings.

 **Logging System**: Built-in Python logging for debugging and monitoring bot operations across all modules.

+# Recent Changes

+August 26, 2025: User requested restoration of original code without modifications.
+All enhancements and changes have been removed and the bot has been restored to its original functionality.